-There are two categories: Best feature film prize (3000€), awarded by a jury of renowned guests from both the cinematographic and academic worlds; and Best feature film – university jury prize (awarded by an university jury).
+There are three awards: Best feature film prize (3000€), awarded by a jury of renowned guests from both the cinematographic and academic worlds; and Best feature film – university jury prize (awarded by an university jury), and Best feature film - Popular jury.

-A list of the selected films will be sent by mail or published on the festival’s website before 20th March 2019.
-During the festival the films will be shown in the cinemas taking part in the event.
+List of the selected films will be published on the festival’s website within August 20 2022.
+During the festival the movies will be shown in the cinemas taking part in the event and on demand online.

 The Lucca Film Festival and Europa Cinema, coordinated by Nicola Borrelli, is one of the key events organized and sponsored by the Fondazione Cassa di Risparmio di Lucca.